|State Name||New Mexico|

-Where is New Mexico state in the United States?
+Where is New Mexico?
+Location of New Mexico in the United States.

 Located in the Southwestern Region of the United States, New Mexico is surrounded by land along each of its borders.
 Situated directly south of Colorado, New Mexico shares borders with four other U.S. states along with Mexico to the south.
 These states include Texas, Oklahoma, Colorado, Utah, and Arizona.
 Some people argue that Utah and New Mexico do not share a border, though the very northwest tip of New Mexico is positioned right next to the most southeastern point of Utah.